omar-nema/omar-nema.github.io/_projects/tools.md

 <section class="block">
     <header class="block-header">concept</header>
     <div class="block-text">
-        Goals:
+        Goals.
         <ul>
         <li>Maximize space - in the crowded workshop</li>
         <li>Accommodate - the changing needs and resources of the workshop</li>
-        <li>Be invisible - a facilitator - and not a barrier - of the fabrication process</li>
+        <li>Be invisible - a facilitator, and not a barrier - of the fabrication process</li>
         </ul>
     </div>
     <div class="block-image-container">